-North Carolina intends to obligate all ARPA CAB and Stop-Gap Solutions funds by December 2024.
-Part of the CAB funds come from the CPF program and do not have a specific obligation deadline but must be spent by the end of 2026.
+North Carolina will obligate all ARPA CAB funds by December 2024.
+Part of the CAB funds come from the Capital Project Funds (CPF) program and do not have a specific obligation deadline but must be spent by the end of 2026.
+The Stop-Gap Solutions program relies entirely on CPF funds and may continue to be utilized into later years to fill pockets of unserved and underserved locations.

-BEAD Program
+BEAD Programs

-January to August 2024
+January to March 2024